Bank of Estonia

 The Bank of Estonia (Eesti Pank) is the national central bank for Estonia within the Eurosystem.
 It was the Estonian central bank from 1919 to 2010 (albeit with a long suspension between 1940 and 1989), issuing the kroon.

+The Bank of Estonia is not itself a financial supervisory authority but participates in European banking supervision as a member of the Supervisory Board of the European Central Bank, alongside the Financial Supervisory Authority.
+It is also a member of the European Systemic Risk Board (ESRB).

 Name

 Like other central banks, the Bank of Estonia refers to itself in its native language even in English-speaking contexts.